ada-lyn/ada-lyn.github.io/index.md

 - `review_body` : Full content of the review
 - `review_date` : Date the review was posted on

-Since we have a lot of data (Amounting to ~20GB), our main focus will be on the reviews related to the "Books" category.
+Since we have a lot of data (Amounting to ~20GB), our main focus will be on the reviews related to the *Books*.
 This is also by far the largest dataset and the one Amazon is most known for.
 We will do an in-depth analysis of these reviews, and then rapidly compare it to the other categories.

 ### Research Questions